 Emilio DiIorio has a compassion for humanity that is expressed through his hands.
-As a former engineer, surgeon, and CEO, his connection with humanity occured between his hands and a patient's body.
+As a former systems engineer, surgeon, and CEO, his connection with humanity occured between his hands and a patient's body.
 As an artist, the result of that physical connection infuses his artwork when he draws, paints, or sculpts.
 For DiIorio, scalpel and paintbrush are synonymous; he handles both with equal precision and passion; and with both tools he expertly shapes the human figure.

 Engineering school sparked an interest in drawing and design.
 His skills with graphite developed as he took graphic design in which the expectation was to draw.
 After graduating with a degree in Engineering, DiIorio spent time as a systems engineer at Grumman Aerospace Corporation.
 There he was exposed to the Apollo space program and the aspect of lunar module engineering that focused on human factors.
 The human factor studies involved the effect of lift-off on the human body.
 This was DiIorio’s first introduction to human anatomy, particularly to the musculoskeletal system.